mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

 # Build Cloud runners for macOS (beta)

 Build Cloud for macOS Beta provides on-demand GitLab Runners integrated with GitLab SaaS [CI/CD](../../../ci/index.md) to build, test and deploy apps for the Apple ecosystem (macOS, IOS, tvOS).
+You can take advantage of all of the capabilities of the GitLab single DevOps platform and not have to manage or operate a build environment.

 Build Cloud runners for macOS are in [beta](https://about.gitlab.com/handbook/product/gitlab-the-product/#beta) and shouldn't be relied upon for mission-critical production jobs.